 The Department of Education operates a wide range of subsidy programs for elementary and secondary schools.
 The aid and related federal regulations have not generally lifted academic achievement.
 The department also subsidizes higher education through student loan programs.
 Unfortunately, that aid has fueled inflation in college tuition and is subject to widespread abuse.

-The department will spend about $98 billion in 2012, or $830 for every U.S. household.
+The department will spend about $48 billion in 2013, or $400 for every U.S. household.
 It employs 4,300 workers and operates 153 different subsidy programs.

 - Higher Education Subsidies.
-Federal grants and loans for college and university students have contributed to soaring inflation in tuition costs.
+Federal grants and loans for college students have contributed to soaring inflation in tuition costs.
 Student grant and loan programs have also been subject to high levels of fraud and abuse.